 Lemon extract is made by mixing the rind oil with alcohol, like other extracts.
 It's fine to use here if that's what you have, but the flavor won't be as intense, which is always what I'm going for in lemon recipes.

 The glaze is simply powdered sugar and lemon juice, but the ratio of juice to sugar is a bit lower to create a thicker glaze.
-You can also add some softened butter if you’d like more of a frosting-like glaze, but I was going for that classic lemon glaze so kept it simple.
+You can also add some room temperature butter if you'd like more of a frosting-like glaze, but I was going for that classic lemon glaze so kept it simple.

-If you have leftover slices of lemon bread, you can store them in an airtight container at room temperature for a day or two, or in the fridge for three to four days.
+Storage: If you have leftover slices of lemon bread, you can store them in an airtight container at room temperature for a day or two, or in the fridge for three to four days.

 Glazed Sourdough Lemon Bread